 Materials

-- Outdoor silicone sealant /adhesive.
-I use CLEAR (not white or any other colour) GE Silicone II or Weldbond.
-You can buy these in cartridges that use a caulking gun or in a squeeze tube.
+Outdoor silicone sealant /adhesive.
+I use ‘CLEAR-drying’ (not white or any other color) GE Silicone II.
+You can buy these in cartridges that use a caulking dispenser or in a squeeze tube.
+Despite the description, it does not dry perfectly clear.
+This stuff works so well, I don’t mind, but some people do.

 Check the product reviews of the sealant you choose and make sure the product is fresh (check date on label).